Particular/docs.particular.net/nservicebus/dependency-injection/index_content_core_[,5].partial.md

 When using an external container, the bus instance is not automatically disposed.
 To dispose of the resources properly:

  1. Call IBus.Dispose() to dispose of the bus.
- 1. And then call container.Dispose() to dispose of the container.
+ 1. Call container.Dispose() to dispose of the container.

 NOTE: When external dependency injection is not used, the bus instance still needs to be properly disposed of by calling `IBus.Dispose()`.